 PMS or pre-menstrual syndrome is a term we have all heard since puberty but do you really know how deep the effects can go?
-Most people joke about PMS making a woman cranky just before her period and to be completely honest this is all I ever thought it meant too.
+Most people joke about PMS making someone cranky just before their period and to be completely honest this is all I ever thought it meant too.
 How wrong I was…

 As a teenager, I always suffered from greasy hair and skin and this was made worse during my time of the month but I kinda just assumed it was part and parcel of being a teen.
 Yeah, I got a bit more stressy but that is something that I think most of us feel around this time due to the increase in hormones.
 I was never bothered by my period though.
 When it first started it was heavy but as I got older this sorted itself out.
 I have always been regular and have never had to rely on the pill or other hormones to help with pain, flow or regularities.
 And then I had a baby…